ingmarlehmann/vim-franca-highlight/README.md

 To install this plugin, you need to install the [Vundle](https://github.com/VundleVlim/Vundle.vim) plugin manager.

-Now that you have Vundle installed:
+After you have installed Vundle:

 Add vim-franca-highlight plugin to ~/.vimrc